yuroc0598/tfx/ROADMAP.md

 #### History
 *   Q1 2020
+    *   Released support for native Keras support in TFX.
+    *   New template to create pipelines in TFX::OSS for on-premise and cloud.
     *   New ComponentSpec and standard artifact types published.
     *   Allow pipelines to be parameterized with `RuntimeParameters`.
     *   Enabled warm-starting for estimator based trainers.